neondatabase/website/content/docs/introduction/billing.md

 ## Neon invoices

-A Neon invoice includes the total cost for the billing period and a the cost for each of Neon's [billing metrics](#neon-billing-metrics).
+A Neon invoice includes the total cost for the billing period and the cost broken down by [billing metric](#neon-billing-metrics).

 ### Download invoices